What is Advent?

 - The THIRD Sunday light the pink candle along with the two purple candles, and read the scriptures.
 Repeat this all week.

-- The FOURTH Sunday is Christmas Eve, so conclude the Advent season by lighting all four candles and placing an additional white candle in the center holder, then read the scripture.
+- The FOURTH Sunday is the week of Christmas Eve, so conclude the Advent season by lighting all four candles and placing an additional white candle in the center holder, then read the scripture.

 Fun ideas to conclude the season:

 - Have a Birthday Party for Jesus (complete with cake, the Happy Birthday song, candles and nonmaterial gifts).

 - Doing a Nativity play with simple costumes.

 As you prepare to open gifts explain how we give gifts as a reminder of how much God gave us in Jesus.

 Advent Calendar | Dec 1 - 24

 Advent calendars are tangible reminders of profound Christian truths, helping families to focus on Christ throughout the holiday season.
 Each Sunday in December we will focus on the anticipation and expectation of the birth of Christ.

 First Week, Nov 29 (Purple Candle)